Kindertransport: Transportation and programme completion

 The Nazis had decreed that the evacuations must not block ports in Germany, so most transport parties went by train to the Netherlands; then to a British port, generally Harwich, by ferry from the Hook of Holland near Rotterdam.
 From the port, a train took some of the children to Liverpool Street station in London, where they were met by their volunteer foster parents.
-Children without prearranged foster families were sheltered at temporary holding centres at summer holiday camps such as Dovercourt and Pakefield.
+Children without prearranged foster families were sheltered at temporary holding centres at summer holiday camps such as Dovercourt and Pakefield, with the Broadreeds holiday camp, at Selsey, West Sussex, being used as a transit camp for girls.
 While most transports went via train, some also went by boat, and others aeroplane.

 The first Kindertransport was organised and masterminded by Florence Nankivell.
 She spent a week in Berlin, hassled by the Nazi police, organising the children.
 The train left Berlin on 1 December 1938, and arrived in Harwich on 2 December with 196 children.
 Most were from a Berlin Jewish orphanage burned by the Nazis during the night of 9 November, and the others were from Hamburg.

 The first train from Vienna left on 10 December 1938 with 600 children.
-This was the result of the work of Mrs. Gertruida Wijsmuller-Meijer, a Dutch organiser of Kindertransports, who had been active in this field since 1933.
+This was the result of the work of Geertruida Wijsmuller-Meijer, a Dutch organiser of Kindertransports, who had been active in this field since 1933.
 She went to Vienna with the purpose of negotiating with Adolf Eichmann directly, but was initially turned away.
 She persevered however, until finally, as she wrote in her biography, Eichmann suddenly "gave" her 600 children with the clear intent of overloading her and making a transport on such short notice impossible.
 Nevertheless, Wijsmuller-Meijer managed to send 500 of the children to Harwich, where they were accommodated in a nearby holiday camp at Dovercourt, while the remaining 100 found refuge in the Netherlands.

 Many representatives went with the parties from Germany to the Netherlands, or met the parties at Liverpool Street station in London and ensured that there was someone there to receive and care for each child.
 Between 1939 and 1941, 160 children without foster families were sent to the Whittingehame Farm School in East Lothian, Scotland.
 The Whittingehame estate was the family home of Arthur Balfour, former UK prime minister and, in 1917, author of the Balfour Declaration.

 The RCM ran out of money at the end of August 1939, and decided it could take no more children.
 The last group of children left Germany on 1 September 1939, the day Germany invaded Poland, and two days later Britain, France, and other countries declared war on Germany.
 A party left Prague on 3 September 1939, but was sent back.